 It will take you 3 hours to road trip to Noah’s Ark waterpark from Minneapolis.
-The waterpark, established in 1979, has risen to become the most significant American waterpark.
+The waterpark, established in 1979, has risen to become the one of the most significant waterparks in America.

-It features two endless rivers, two huge wave pools, and four water play areas for kids.
-No wonder it’s one of the perfect spots for summer day trips from Minneapolis.
+It offers two endless rivers, two massive wave pools, and four water play areas for kids.
+It also includes an indoor water park… Because it’s in Wisconsin rather than everyone loving the cold, it’s no surprise it’s one of the finest locations for weekend escapes from Minneapolis.

-Other things to do in the park include dining, shopping, organizing birthday parties, and events.
+Other things to do in Wisconsin Dells include dining, shopping, organizing birthday parties, and events.